EDIC New PhD Students

 We expect that you have carefully studied the EDIC program requirements and that you will attend the EDIC Orientation in September.

-Please note that you must have completed your current degree before you can start in the program.
+Please note that you must have fully completed your current degree before you can enroll in the EDIC program.

-A scanned copy of your degree and complet transcripts, should be sent to [email protected] before the program start.
+For the program start and enrollment it is required to provide a scanned copy of your latest degree and a complet transcript to [email protected] before the program start.
 The documents must clearly mention that you have succesfully obtained the degree.

-If the above documents are not available by the time of the program start, please inform EDIC and provide a temporary degree certificate which clearly mentions that you have successully obtained the degree in the meantime.
+If the above documents are not available by the time of the program start you can provide a temporary degree certificate in the meantime.
+Note that this certifiate must clearly mention that you have successully obtained the degree.
+For any questions please contact EDIC.

-For your program enrollment, please contact the EDIC administration [email protected] to set up a time to meet for the program registration (see FAQ on quarantine below).
+Please contact the EDIC administration at [email protected] to set up a time to meet for the program registration (see FAQ on quarantine below).

-You should register in the commune (Contrôle des habitants) where you live within 10 days after your arrival in Switzerland.
+You need to register in the commune (Contrôle des habitants) where you live within 10 days after your arrival in Switzerland.

 If you stay in a temporary accommodation, you must nonetheless report to the commune where this temporary accommodation is located in order to start the process of obtaining your residence permit.